Generically globally rigid graphs have generic universally rigid frameworks: Introduction

 If one framework $(G,\p)$ is universally rigid, then clearly this framework is globally rigid in $\RR^d$, but this does not imply that the graph $G$ itself, is generically globally rigid in $\RR^d$.
 Indeed $\p$ might be somehow exceptional, and not representative of the generic behavior of frameworks of $G$ in $\RR^d$.
 Figure \ref{fig:Exceptional} shows two examples of frameworks on $K_{3,3}$ that are universally rigid in the plane because the vertices are not separable by a quadric \cite[Theorem 4.4]{CG17-bipartite} (see also \cite{Connelly-energy}).
 Generically, $K_{3,3}$ is minimally rigid, and thus not globally rigid \cite{Hendrickson}.

-On the other hand, if we can find a Euclidean open set of configurations of $G$ in $\RR^d$ that are universally rigid (and thus globally rigid), then this in fact implies that $G$ is generically globally rigid in $\RR^d$~\cite{Gortler-Thurston}.
+On the other hand, if we can find a Euclidean open set of configurations of $G$ in $\RR^d$ that are universally rigid (and thus globally rigid), then $G$ is generically globally rigid in $\RR^d$~\cite{Gortler-Thurston}.
 (We may replace ``open set of configurations'' by either ``a single generic framework'' or ``a single infinitesimally rigid framework'' without changing the conclusion.)

 In this paper we show the converse.
 Namely, if $G$ is generically globally rigid in $\RR^d$, then it has a Euclidean open set of frameworks in $\RR^d$ that are universally rigid.
 This answers a question posed by Gortler and Thurston~\cite{Gortler-thurston2} for $d\ge 3$.
 Our method applies for $d\ge 1$, but the cases $d=1$ and $d=2$ have already been settled~\cite{Jordan-Szabadka,Jacobs}.
 Both \cite{Jordan-Szabadka} and \cite{Jacobs} rely, in a fundamental way, on the combinatorial classification of GGR graphs for $d=2$ \cite{Berg-Jordan,Jackson-Jordan} which does not apply to higher dimensions.